 - FDA’s biologics evaluation and vaccines research advisory committee met in open session to discuss the emergency use authorization of Pfizer’s vaccine on December 10 and Moderna’s on December 17.
 It was a very open and transparent process—a whole day digging through the data, discussing the data with independent experts in the vaccine field.
 The committee approved EUA of the Pfizer and Moderna vaccines following the meetings and FDA authorized the vaccines for emergency use on December 11 and 18, respectively.
 Dosing began within days.

-There could be millions of does coming this month.
+There could be millions of doses coming this month.
 Through 2021 we are talking about billions of doses.

 CDC held an event on December 1 to discuss the distribution of the vaccine.
 CDC has proposed the first wave of doses go to the most vulnerable: healthcare workers and nursing home residents.
 And I think that is going to happen this month.